YoeriNijs/vienna/README.md

 ## Set up base application

 In order to get started with Vienna, you need a root class that holds the `VApplication` decorator.
-This root class is responsible for all declarations, routes and other application wide configuration properties.
+This root class is responsible for all declarations, routes and other application wide configuration.
 At the moment, declarations and routes are mandatory, so:

 `application.ts`